diegaum82/ApplicantAI/DEVELOPMENT_JOURNAL.md

 - Added categorized optimization suggestions with accordion display
 - Updated MatchingController to include detailed score information in the response
 - Added configuration properties for matching algorithm in application.properties

+### March 14, 2025
+- Created HomeController to handle the root URL and redirect to the match form
+- Implemented SecurityConfig to configure Spring Security for development
+- Disabled CSRF protection for development purposes
+- Configured security to allow access to all endpoints
+- Fixed "Error: Forbidden" issues when accessing endpoints
+- Updated project documentation to reflect current status and next steps
+- Identified and documented IDE linter errors as a known issue

 ## Key Decisions